hashicorp/consul/website/source/docs/agent/options.html.md

     Consul.
 See the [Server Performance](/docs/guides/performance.html) guide for more details.
 The following parameters are available:

+    *   <a name="leave_drain_time"></a><a href="#leave_drain_time">`leave_drain_time`</a> - A duration
+        that a server will dwell during a graceful leave in order to allow requests to be retried against other Consul servers.
+Under normal circumstances, this can prevent clients from experiencing "no leader" errors when performing a rolling update of the Consul servers.
+This was added in Consul 1.0.
+Must be a duration value such as 10s.
+Defaults to 5s.

     *   <a name="raft_multiplier"></a><a href="#raft_multiplier">`raft_multiplier`</a> - An integer
         multiplier used by Consul servers to scale key Raft timing parameters.
 Omitting this value or setting it to 0 uses default timing described below.
 Lower values are used to tighten